Commodification

-Within a capitalist economic system, commodification is the transformation of things such as goods, services, ideas, nature, personal information, people or animals into objects of trade or commodities.
-A commodity at its most basic, according to Arjun Appadurai, is "anything intended for exchange," or any object of economic value.

-Commodification is often criticized on the grounds that some things ought not to be treated as commodities—for example, water, education, data, information, knowledge, human life, and animal life.
+Commodification is the process of transforming inalienable, free, or gifted things (objects, services, ideas, nature, personal information, people or animals) into commodities, or objects for sale.
+It has a connotation of losing an inherent quality or social relationship when something is integrated by a capitalist marketplace.
+Concepts that have been argued as being commodified include broad items such as the body, intimacy, public goods, animals and holidays.

+History

 Terminology

-The earliest use of the word commodification in English attested in the Oxford English Dictionary dates from 1975.
+The earliest use of the word "commodification" dates from 1975.
 Use of the concept of commodification became common with the rise of critical discourse analysis in semiotics.

-The terms commodification and commoditization are sometimes used synonymously, particularly in the sense of this article, to describe the process of making commodities out of anything that used not to be available for trade previously; compare anthropology usage.
+The terms commodification and commoditization are sometimes used synonymously, to describe the process of making commodities out of goods, services, and ideas.

-However, other authors distinguish them (as done in this article), with commodification used in social contexts to mean that a non-commercial good has become commercial, typically with connotations of "corrupted by commerce", while commoditization is used in business contexts to mean when the market for an existing product has become a commodity market, where products are interchangeable and there is heavy price competition.
+However, other authors distinguish them, with commodification used in social contexts to mean that a non-commercial good has become commercial, typically with connotations of "corrupted by commerce", while commoditization is used in business contexts to mean when the market for an existing product has become a commodity market, where products are interchangeable and there is heavy price competition.
 In a quip: "Microprocessors are commoditized.
 Love is commodified."

-Examples

-Concepts that have been argued as having become commercialized include broad items such as patriotism, sport, intimacy, language, nature or the body.